Defections from PKR have not given Perikatan Nasional parliamentary majority, claims Anwar

 READ: Key moments of PM Muhyiddin's time in office, and what might lie ahead for Malaysian politics

-The opposition leader and Port Dickson MP also claimed that a few other PKR MPs have been intimidated or lured with monetary remunerations to quit the party and join the ruling coalition.
+Mr Anwar, who is Port Dickson MP, also claimed that a few other PKR MPs have been intimidated or lured with monetary remunerations to quit the party and join the ruling coalition.

 He said PN as the ruling government should cease its methods of intimidation to lure members from the opposition and stressed that no one else from PKR would “jump over” to the ruling party.